ganeshbmc/MLP_project/may_2023/things to try on kaggle.md

 	- Try CountVectorizer or DictVectorizer on genre
 	- Replace " & " with "" in genre
 	- MinMaxScaler vs StandardScaler on numerical features
+	- Drop columns with more than 7 missing values in train
+	- Use the remaining features from movies dataset